Android was designed from the outset as an industry collaboration, in the form of a partner-based ecosystem.

 Boundaries define scope.

-Boundaries define where stakeholders are subject to the principles (i.e. within the ecosystem) and where they retain complete freedom (i.e. beyind the ecosystem).
+Boundaries define where stakeholders are subject to and must maintain the principles (i.e. within the ecosystem) and where they are free to contradict or compete with the principles (i.e. beyond the ecosystem).

 Android boundaries